MostlyFocusedMike/node-notes/markdown/hapi-notes.md

 on a slightly more nuts an bolts level, here is what happens with hapi:

 1. register your auth plugin with your server
- - inside the plugin, it will register its schema to your server with **server.auth.scheme()**
+ - inside the plugin, it will register its scheme to your server with **server.auth.scheme()**
 - set your strategy on your server by passing in options to your schema with **server.auth.strategy()**
 - on each route under options, name the auth strategy that must pass for the route to be accessed
-- on every request, hapi will first check if it passes the auth strategy, or the default if one is specified (or it will skip it if no strategy is specified for that route),
+- on every request, hapi will first check if it passes the given auth strategy
+    - you can specify a strategy on a route, specify more than one, leave it off and instead use a default, or specifically state that no authentication should be done
     - you can also tell it to authenticate the payload as well and change the response headers
 - once everything passes, hapi will finally send your response to the user